 - To (bio)chemically and microscopically analyze the Step 2 Water Conditioner to clarify the constituent parts and the effect (if any) of each of these chemical and enzyme components on the efficacy of the active oxygen in both killing/loss of viability of bacteria and preventing biofilm formation at a range of pH values and temperatures, as well as determine their effect on cell clumping and water clarification.

 Eligibility for MSc Research Scholarship at Swansea University

 Applications from applicants with an honors degree in biochemical engineering, biochemistry or microbiology (minimum level 2:1), or a combination of degree and equivalent experience to the same level are welcomed.

 Normally, we would expect candidates to have met the University’s English Language requirements (e.g. IELTS 6.5 overall with 5.5+ in each component) by point of application.
 For details on the University’s English Language entry requirements, please visit – http://www.swansea.ac.uk/admissions/englishlanguagerequirements/

 Benefits of MSc Research Scholarship at Swansea University

 The scholarship sponsors the full expenses of UK tuition fees, with an allowance of £12,500 p.a. for a year.

 Please visit MSc Research Scholarship at Swansea University website for more information.

-Click Apply Now for MSc Research Scholarship at Swansea University.
+Click Here to learn more for MSc Research Scholarship at Swansea University.